7 Best Gore-Tex Hiking Shoes in 2024

 We earn affiliate commissions at no extra cost to you when you buy through us.
 Why trust us

-Get ready for wetter weather with Gore-Tex hiking shoes.
-When your next adventures take you to snowy trails, rainforests, and shallow streams, a pair of hiking shoes with Gore-Tex membranes can be your most reliable companion, keeping your feet dry and comfortable every step of the way.
+Get ready for wet weather with Gore-Tex hiking shoes.
+When your next adventures take you to snowy trails, rainforests, and shallow streams, a pair of hiking shoes with a Gore-Tex membrane can be your most reliable companion, keeping your feet dry and comfortable every step of the way.

-Given their popularity, finding the ideal pair for you can be time-consuming.
-To help you with that, we have put these hiking shoes through a whole lot, from our test hikes and stream crossings to lab tests.
-We evaluated each of them until we ended up with the most noteworthy pairs.
+Given their popularity, finding the ideal pair can be time-consuming.
+To help you with that, we have put these hiking shoes through a lot, from our test hikes and stream crossings to lab tests.
+We evaluated each pair until we ended up with the most noteworthy pairs.
+We also went down the rabbit hole explaining the pros and cons of GTX hiking shoes in our guide.

 How we test hiking shoes

-For this special selection, we employed our outdoor expertise and hiked hundreds of miles to field-test all the Gore-Tex hiking shoes in our inventory.
-That means wearing each pair on actual hiking trips, covering 30+ miles across wet trails and muddy routes.
+For this special selection, we hiked hundreds of miles to field-test all the Gore-Tex hiking shoes in our inventory.
+We covered 30+ miles in each pair across wet trails and muddy routes.
 Our selection process includes:

-• Clocking up solid mileage to get a real-world assessment of each specific model’s fit, waterproof properties, grip, comfort, protection, and durability, among others.
-We take the shoes on backpacking escapades across the backcountry where water or slush is a threat.
-We also subject the shoes’ overall performance when tackling tougher weather conditions.
+• Clocking up solid mileage to get a first-hand assessment of each specific model’s fit, waterproof properties, grip, comfort, protection, and durability, among others.

 Best Gore-Tex hiking shoes overall